 SAFMC.
-2019.
-Vision Blueprint Commercial Regulatory Amendment 27 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region with Environmental Assessment, Regulatory Impact Review, and Regulatory Flexibility Analysis.
+2021.
+Amendment 50 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region with Environmental Assessment, Regulatory Impact Review, and Regulatory Flexibility Analysis.
 South Atlantic Fishery Management Council, 4055 Faber Place Drive, Ste 201, North Charleston, S.C.
 29405.

-SAFMC.
-2020.
-Regulatory Amendment 29 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region with Environmental Assessment, Regulatory Impact Review, and Regulatory Flexibility Analysis.
-South Atlantic Fishery Management Council, 4055 Faber Place Drive, Ste 201, North Charleston, S.C.
+SAFMC and GMFMC (Gulf of Mexico Fishery Management Council).
+2017.
+Amendment 39 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region, Amendment 9 to the Fishery Management Plan for the Dolphin and Wahoo Fishery of the Atlantic, and Amendment 27 to the Fishery Management Plan for the Coastal Migratory Pelagics Fishery of the Gulf of Mexico and Atlantic Region, with Environmental Assessment, Regulatory Impact Review, and Regulatory Flexibility Analysis (Modifications to Charter Vessel and Headboat Reporting Requirements).
+South Atlantic Fishery Management Council, 4055 Faber Place Drive, Ste 201, Charleston, S.C.
 29405.